JasonHyun/MiFoodTech/design/design-journey.md

 - Modal design pattern (team page)
     - when you click on an image of someone, that person's bio shows up
     - easy to learn more details about a specific team memver
-- Drop down timeline ( Our Future page)
+- Drop down timeline ( Invest page)
     - titles of stages on timeline and when you click on each stage the drop down with more details shows up
     - useful for investors to see bigger picture before looking for more details
-- Hover on timeline titles (Our Future page)
+- Hover on timeline titles (Invest page)
     - titles of stages on timeline, when you hover over the details show up
     - useful for investors to see bigger picture before looking for more details
 - Timed Carousel of lots of chinese food pictures (home page)